 ISO 14001:2015 Clause 9 Performance evaluation

 ISO 14001:2015 Clause 9 Performance evaluation is all about measuring and evaluating your EMS to ensure that it is effective and it helps you to continually improve.
-You will need to consider what should be measured, the methods employed and when data should be analysed and reported on.
+You will need to consider what should be measured, the methods employed and when data should be analyzed and reported on.
 As a general recommendation, organizations should determine what information they need to evaluate environmental performance and effectiveness.
 Once the EMS is implemented, ISO 14001 requires permanent monitoring of the system as well as periodic reviews to:

 - evaluate the effectiveness of the implemented EMS